-Dedupe is a volume type that is utilized when the user wants to optimize storage capacity by allowing the Array to detect duplicate data and store only one copy.
-The V-SERIES Array detects duplicates across all dedupe volumes and optimizes into one copy of the data.
+Dedupe volumes are the default volume type.
+It is assumed the user will want to optimally use the storage capacity by allowing the array to detect duplicate data and store only one copy.
+The array detects duplicates across all dedupe volumes and optimizes into one copy of the data.

 The dedupe volume size is not reserved within the system and full capacity is not guaranteed like a thick volume.
 As unique writes come in for a volume, the requested capacity growth will be measured against the original volume size.
-As with thin volumes, dedupe volume data will not be allowed to be written if the required increased volume size has reached the Array available capacity.
+Data will not be allowed to be written if the volume size has been reached or the array no longer has available capacity.

-Deduplication requires execution of complex algorithms within the Array.
+Deduplication requires execution of complex algorithms withing the array.
 As such, dedupe volumes are traditionally not as high performing as non-dedupe volumes.